iman-mohamadi/raya-ui/README.md

-# EnzOUi
+# Raya

 **Beautifully designed components built with Vue & Shadcn.**

-EnzOUi is not a component library.
+Raya is not a component library.
 It's a collection of re-usable components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Vue](https://img.shields.io/badge/Vue.js-3.x-4FC08D?logo=vue.js)